What are the risk factors for gallbladder cancer?

 Ethnicity and geography

 Choledochal cysts are bile-filled sacs that are connected to the common bile duct, the tube that carries bile from the liver and gallbladder to the small intestine.
 (Choledochal means having to do with the common bile duct.)
-The cysts can grow over time and may contain as much as 1 to 2 quarts of bile.
-The cells lining the sac often have areas of pre-cancerous changes, which increase a person’s risk for developing gallbladder cancer.
+The cysts can grow large over time and may contain as much as 1 to 2 quarts of bile.
+The cells lining the sac often have areas of pre-cancerous changes, which increase a person’s risk for gallbladder cancer.

 Abnormalities of the bile ducts

 The pancreas is another organ that releases fluids through a duct into the small intestine to help digestion.
 This duct normally meets up with the common bile duct just as it enters the small intestine.
-Some people have abnormalities where these ducts meet that let juice from the pancreas reflux (flow backward) into the bile ducts.
+Some people have an abnormality where these ducts meet that lets juice from the pancreas reflux (flow backward) into the bile ducts.
 This backward flow also prevents the bile from being emptied through the bile ducts as quickly as normal.
 People with these abnormalities are at higher risk of gallbladder cancer.
 Scientists are not sure if the increased risk is due to the action of the pancreatic juice or is possibly due to the ducts being exposed longer to damaging substances in the bile itself.

 A gallbladder polyp is a growth that bulges from the surface of the inner gallbladder wall.
 Some polyps are formed by cholesterol deposits in the gallbladder wall.
 Others may be small tumors (either cancerous or benign) or may be caused by inflammation.
-Polyps larger than 1 centimeter (almost a half inch) are more likely to be cancerous, so doctors often recommend removing the gallbladder in patients with gallbladder polyps that size or larger.
+Polyps larger than 1 centimeter (almost a half inch) are more likely to be cancer, so doctors often recommend removing the gallbladder in patients with gallbladder polyps that size or larger.

 Primary sclerosing cholangitis